aionnetwork/aion-docs/developers/fundamentals/contracts/require.md

 title: Require
 ---

-Use [Blockchain.require()](https://avm-api.aion.network/avm/blockchain#require(boolean%29) to add requirements or restrictions for an action to be executed.
+Use [Blockchain.require()](https://avm-api.aion.network/avm/blockchain#require(boolean)) to add requirements or restrictions for an action to be executed.
 It checks the provided condition is true or not.
 If it is false, it triggers a [revert](https://avm-api.aion.network/avm/blockchain#revert%28%29).
 This is sometimes called a `modifier`.

 ## Example Contract

 This contract contains a common requirement function, `onlyOwner`.
-Calling this function at the top of a function to make sure that function to only be called by the owner of the contract.
+Calling this function at the top of a function to make sure that function to only be executed by the owner of the contract.
 The contract owner is set when the contract is deployed.

 ```java
 package aion;